- J.D., Santa Clara University School of Law, 2002, Articles Editor of the Santa Clara Computer and High Technology Law Journal

 Areas of Practice

 Lorna’s technical emphasis is in pharmaceutically active small molecules in clinical development with a primary focus on developing and executing patent strategies for late-stage and approved drugs.
-She has experience in a variety of other technologies, including: polymers in the context of embolic compositions and adhesives; drug delivery, including pulmonary, topical, and pharmaceutical formulations; biologics such as modified proteins and viruses; and medical devices, including aesthetic devices, syringes, catheters and embolic coils.
+She has experience in a variety of other technologies, including: biologics such as antibodies, modified proteins and viruses; biopolymers; drug delivery, including pulmonary, topical, and pharmaceutical formulations; and medical devices, including aesthetic devices, syringes, catheters and embolic coils.
 Lorna also has experience with green technologies and agricultural products.

 - Recognized for patent prosecution work, Legal 500, 2011